jiasong18/Ant-Media-Server-Wiki/Frequently-Asked-Questions.md

 Common Name (e.g. server FQDN or YOUR name) []:domain.com Email Address []: contact@antmedia.io
 ```
 **4.** The certificate and private key will be created at the specified location.
-Then run the enable_ssl.sh script as below.
+Then run the `enable_ssl.sh` script as below.

+`/usr/local/antmedia/enable_ssl.sh -f ams.crt -p ams.key -d ams_server_ip`

+**Note:** If you want to use domain address with your local network, you need to add below parameter in `/etc/hosts` file.

+`ams_server_ip domain.com`

+When you added domain address in your hosts file, you need run `enable_ssl.sh` script as below.

-`/usr/local/antmedia/enable_ssl.sh -f domain.crt -p domain.key -d domain.com`
+`/usr/local/antmedia/enable_ssl.sh -f ams.crt -p ams.key -d domain.com`